Skip to main content

 Recent bilateral visits and meetings include:

-• in November 2022, Assistant Minister for Foreign Affairs, the Hon Tim Watts MP, met with Minister of State for Foreign Affairs, Ahmed Khaleel, in Dhaka at the 22nd meeting of the Indian Ocean Rim Association (IORA) Council of Ministers meeting
+• In February 2024, the Minister for Foreign Affairs, Senator the Hon Penny Wong, met HE Sheryna Abdul Samad, Maldives’ Minister of State for Foreign Affairs, in the margins of the Indian Ocean Conference in Perth.

 Bilateral relations

-Bilateral trade has remained steady over the past decade.
-Two-way goods and services trade was $75 million in 2021, of which $73.8 million was Australian exports.
-The bulk of bilateral merchandise trade is Australian food and beverage exports to the Maldivian tourism industry.
-Australia was Maldives' 12th largest source of imports in 2021.
-There were 135 Maldivian students studying in Australia in 2021.
-Australia’s education related travel exports to Maldives were worth $7 million in 2021.
+Bilateral trade has remained steady over the past decade, except for COVID-19 disruptions to the tourism sector.
+Two-way goods and services trade was $247 million in 2025, of which $100 million was Australian exports.
+The bulk of bilateral merchandise trade comprised Australian ships and boats, as well as Australian food and beverage exports to the Maldivian tourism industry.
+Australia's education related travel exports to Maldives were worth $17 million in 2025.

 Development assistance

-Australia has contributed $3.8 million over ten years (2013 - 2023) to the United Nations Development Program’s (UNDP) Integrated Governance Programme in Maldives.
-Over three phases, the programme has worked directly with Government and non-Government partners to strengthen transparency and accountability of public institutions, promote equitable access to justice and respect for human rights, support women’s participation in decision-making and strengthen civil society.
-Australia has also worked with the Maldives Prosecutor General’s office to strengthen data management and evidence-based decision making the criminal justice system.
+Australia is working through UN partners to help strengthen civil society and inclusive governance.
+Australia will have contributed $5.3 million over 14 years (2013 – 2027) to the United Nations Development Program's Integrated Governance Programme in Maldives.
+Over three phases, the programme has worked directly with government and non-government partners to strengthen transparency and accountability of public institutions, promote equitable access to justice and respect for human rights, support women's participation in decision-making and strengthen civil society.
+Australia has also worked with the Maldives Prosecutor General's office to strengthen data management and evidence-based decision making the criminal justice system.

 Further information on development cooperation in Maldives.